KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 ##### Needs (of the community)
 The committee members identified "offering services where there is a gap" as a major opportunity.
 Examples:
-* a weekly get together for kids (particularly low-income) during summer, when school is out and Community Youth Group does not meet, featuring activities (movies, songs), meals
+* A weekly get together for kids (particularly low-income) during summer, when school is out and Community Youth Group does not meet, featuring activities (movies, songs), meals
-* classes for parents, such as preparing budget-friendly meals, or finance 101
+* Classes for parents, such as preparing budget-friendly meals, or finance 101
-* home maintenance for the elderly
+* Home maintenance for the elderly
-* estate planning, farm succession planning
+* Estate planning, farm succession planning

 ##### Opportunities
 The committee members felt that the opportunities were the same as the needs.